Lorentzian Quantum Reality: Postulates and Toy Models: Discussion

 We have illustrated our proposal in toy models, and shown that it gives sensible and intuitively appealing descriptions of quantum reality in these models.
 The models considered here are admittedly extremely simplified.
 They are set in one space and one time dimension.
 While the choice of one space dimension makes the geometry simple, it introduces an unrealistic feature.
 If we considered many massive systems localized in different places, and many incoming photons, and also maintained the simplified interaction rule that photons always bounce from massive systems, then photons would always remain in the regions to the left or right of all the massive systems, or else trapped between two systems.
 This is an artefact of the $1+1$ dimensional geometry and of the unrealistic assumption that interactions between photons and matter produce a bounce with probability one.
 In a $3+1$ dimensional geometry in which the angular distribution of massive objects has large gaps and in which photons are incoming from all directions (a more realistic model of the present state of our own cosmos), and with realistic interactions, photons scattering from a massive object can and often will escape to future infinity without further scatterings that significantly alter their space-time path.

 Our toy models also neglect Schr\"odinger dynamics for massive particles or objects, setting $H=0$ for these subsystems.
 They treat photons and particles as effectively pointlike, rather than allowing for some spread in their wavepackets, and assume a simplified interaction in which the photons undergo perfect instantaneous reflection without causing any reaction on the massive reflecting particles.
 We believe they nonetheless illustrate the key intuitions well, and indicate that more realistic $3+1$ dimensional models that allow for spreading wavepackets and imperfect interaction with reaction would produce beables giving the same qualitative description of reality.
-Of course, demonstrations in more sophisticated models would be useful: we aim to produce more sophisticated demonstrations in future works.
+Of course, demonstrations in more sophisticated models would be useful: we aim to produce such demonstrations in future works.

 Our models also necessarily rely on a hybrid ``semi-relativistic'' treatment of photons travelling at light speed interacting with particles or objects for which relativistic effects are negligible.
-Although this treatment could be improved, it will be hard to replace it by a fundamentally correct and rigorous treatment, given the difficulties in modelling any realistic quasiclassical physics within quantum field theory as presently understood.
+This treatment can certainly be significantly improved, although it will be hard to provide a fundamentally correct and rigorous treatment, given the difficulties in modelling any realistic quasiclassical physics within quantum field theory as presently understood.
 Nonetheless, the consistency of quantum field theory with Minkowski causality, reflected in the fact that propagators fall off rapidly outside the future light cone and in the existence of the Tomonaga-Schwinger formalism, suggests to us that the strategy of defining beables at a point by conditioning on final outcomes outside its future light-cone is natural in quantum field theory.
 It suggests too that the qualitative features of the beables descriptions of reality in our toy models should accurately reflect the pictures that should emerge from a fully relativistic field-theoretic treatment.

+Mass density beable ontologies were first proposed for non-relativistic collapse models by Pearle and Squires (\cite{PhysRevLett.73.1}; see also \cite{ghirardi1995describing}).
+An extension of these ontologies to relativistic collapse models using constructions previously defined in \cite{kent2005nonlinearity,akcausalqt} was proposed in \cite{bedingham2011relativistic}.
+These proposals apply to generalizations of quantum theory rather than to quantum theory itself.